PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 ### Buyable E-Tech T

 This mod allows you to buy an E-Tech T of your own – or several, if you so desire.
-I made this at a rapid pace before learning someone with early access to the created such a mod.
+I made this at a rapid pace before learning someone with early access to the truck created such a mod.

 Tested with ETS2 version 1.50 (**minimum required version**).